-The following announcement was written by the folks at the Dallas Genealogical Society:
+The following announcement was written by the International Association of Jewish Genealogical Societies:

 The International Association of Jewish Genealogical Societies (IAJGS) presented its 2020 awards Aug 12 at its International Conference on Jewish Genealogy, at its first virtual conference.
 The Conference drew more than 2200 registrants from 28 countries.